Vipea/DataProcessing/README.md

 Usage: convertCSV2JSON.py

 Then the program reads the data and draws the graph using canvas, as shown when going to the index.html file in this folder.

+# Week 4
+This program visualizes the global average and Dutch ozone concentrations.
+First the ozone dataset in CSV format must be converted to a JSON file using convertCSV2JSON.py

+Usage: convertCSV2JSON.py

+Then the program reads the data and draws a bar chart using D3 as shown when going to the index.html file in this folder.